-To reset/unlearn all controls at once click the RES button and keep the button depressed for about 4 seconds until the blue LED in the levers section flashes red.
+To reset/unlearn all controls at once click the RES button and keep the button depressed for about 4 seconds until the display quickly shows "Reset done!".
 This is a protection against an unwanted reset by mistake.

 As you can see learning controllers is fast, flexible and easy.
 You even can do it on the fly while playing, if you should feel the urge of tweaking a chosen knob with an external controller immediatly.